ministryofjustice/community-api/README.md

 The unit tests can be run with the command `./gradlew test`.

 ### Integration Tests
 The integration tests can be found in the additional source set `testIntegration`.
-This contains long running tests.
+This contains long running tests that generally start up the full application with local database.

 The integration tests can be run with the command `./gradlew testIntegration`.

 ### Test sets plugin
 Where did the new source set `testIntegration` come from?

-The plugin `org.unbroken-dome.test-sets` is used to introduce a new source set called `testIntegration` which copmlements the existing source set `test`.
+The plugin `org.unbroken-dome.test-sets` is used to introduce a new source set called `testIntegration` which complements the existing source set `test`.
+Note that the plugin handles everything a source set needs, including new configurations.
+For example, Wiremock is now a dependency of the `testIntegrationImplementation` configuration as it is only needed by the integration tests.

 ### Running tests in CI
 In the CircleCI config we run the gradle command `./gradlew check` which is intended to perform all validation of the project.